 Lawyering and Legal Reasoning

-"LLR taught me how to reason and write like a lawyer, and provided me with practical opportunities to hone my skills.
+"LLR provided me with practical opportunities to hone my skills.
 Most importantly, LLR equipped me with the tools necessary to be successful during summer clerkships and after graduation." - J.D.
-Marsh, Valedictorian, Class of 2016
+Marsh '16

-The Caruthers Fellows, chosen by the LLR faculty, are second- or third-year students who serve as mentors and assist first-year students with the development of research, writing, negotiation and other basic skills.
+The Caruthers Fellows, chosen by the LLR faculty, are second- or third-year students who serve as mentors and assist first-year students with the development of research, writing and other basic skills.